Lab 1.1 Optical Flow

 Submission Details

-- Ensure all functions are and sections are clearly labeled in your report to match the tasks and deliverables outlined in the lab.
+• Ensure all functions and sections are clearly labeled in your report to match the tasks and deliverables outlined in the lab.

-folder containing all scripts used in the assignment. -
+• code/ folder containing all scripts used in the assignment.

-- Total marks for this lab is 80 for undergraduate students and 100 for graduate students.
+• Total marks for this lab is 80 for undergraduate students and 100 for graduate students.
 Your lab assignment grade with bonus marks is capped at 110%.
 Report bonus marks will be applied to the report grade, also capped at 110%.
+Bonus marks can only be obtained if all non-bonus questions are completed.